What to Do When You Don’t Know What to Do

 If you can afford to go further for a few days, take the opportunity.
 Visit friends in a nearby city.
 Visit family in another state.
 Take a weekend retreat.
 Go on a week-long holiday.
 It’s never healthy to try and escape your troubles, but sometimes it’s best to just…get away for a bit.

 Throughout childhood, one of my fondest memories was coming home from school and finding the furniture in one of the major rooms in the house completely rearranged.

 “Ooh!”
 I’d drop my backpack on my bed, then head back to the room to take a closer look at the new layout.
-Lurking in some nearby corner was my mother, the one-woman moving machine and natural-born interior decorator.
+Lurking in some nearby corner was my mother, the one-woman moving machine and natural-born interior designer.

 “Looks good, doesn’t it?”
 She would beam proudly at her handiwork, as well she should.
 Aside from her natural talents, my mother is also instinctively well-versed in Feng Shui.
 As far as I am aware, I’m not sure if she could have even told me what Feng Shui was.

 Or maybe she could have. (*Makes a note to check with her.*)

 My mother had various reasons for spontaneously rearranging rooms.
 She wouldn’t always tells me the reasons why, but I have a feeling that she used the redecorating as a symbolic way to gain a new perspective on a situation.
 How often do we walk through our homes, not pausing to appreciate the layout?
 We’re on automatic, day in and day out.
 Everything is the same, and everything is mundane.
 Nothing changes.

 Even if we don’t know how to change what we really want at the moment, maybe we can slightly change something else in the interim.
 Something that will at least shake us out of the “automatic pilot” trap.